Skip to main content

 13 See John Caldwell, Televisuality (New Brunswick, NJ: Rutgers University Press, 1995); Anna Everett and John Caldwell, eds., New Media (New York: Routledge, 2003); and John Caldwell, Production Culture (Durham, NC: Duke University Press, 2008)

-This page titled 3.6: Notes is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by John T. Caldwell (University of California Press) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.6: Notes is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by John T. Caldwell (University of California Press) via source content that was edited to the style and standards of the LibreTexts platform.